 World premiere and special mention of the Jury Cinéma Suisse Visions du Réel 2016

 Calabria designates a geographical space (a region in the south of Italy) that is as real as it is imaginary: a ‘heimat’ in which a child’s dreams are buried and which subsist, until the end, as indelible traces in the memory of an Italian immigrant worker, who died in Switzerland.
 His inaugural archives recount an ordinary story: that of intra-European economic exile.
 José, of Portuguese origin, and Jovan, a Serbian Roma, who both work for an undertaker in Lausanne, have been instructed to transport the remains of this man, whose life we have just imagined, to Calabria, where his existence began.
 For the two colleagues, this is the beginning of a witty road-movie with tones of Faulkner (As I Lay Dying), which makes use of a split-screen tech- nique to transform the hearse into the stage of a theatre.
 And in this travelling setting, the two immigrants gradually discover each other, share jokes, and become aware of their differences and, above all, of what brings them intimately close to the dead body with which they are travelling: the shared condition of having one day been uprooted.

 Special screening on 28 September and 5 October 2018 at 20:00 at Cinéma Oblò in Lausanne

 In the presence of the filmmaker and the protagonists

-And also on 26 October at 20:00, screening followed by a concert by Jovan Nikolic (film protagonist)
+And also on 26 October and 9 November at 20:00, screenings followed by a concert by Jovan Nikolic (film protagonist)

 Facebook event 28 September >